These photos show a crack in the foundation slab that I discovered when I took up the carpet in my house at Sun City Hilton Head, SC.

 Many, many Pulte houses at Sun City Hilton Head, SC have cracked foundation slabs, and resulting cracks in ceramic tile floors.
 SHODDY!

-Review about: Pulte Homes House Construction.
+Product or Service Mentioned: Pulte Homes House Construction.